pnnl/NATIG/README.md

 To run this example in docker: ` sudo bash run.sh /rd2c/ 4G "" `

 To run this example in a unix cluster using slurm: ` sudo bash run.sh /rd2c/ 4G RC `

+Interesting outputted data:

+1. TP.txt this file contains the performance of each path full path between the control center and the substation.
+To read this file only take the 20 last inputs per timesteps. if the number of substation changes, only read the last 2 X the number of substations rows per timesteps.

+  - column IDs in the file: Timesteps,  path ID , ( sourceAddress / sourcePort --> destinationAddress / destinationPort ) , Throughput of path, lostPackets, Bytes received since last measured timestep, Total transmitted bytes since the start of the simulation, loss packet rate, delay per received packets, total transmitted packets since the start of the simulation ,total received packets since the start of the simulation, jitter per received packet

 ## 5G configuration